 The Christmas markets offer a unique blend of traditional Hungarian customs, lovely food (especially the cakes!) and a warm, welcoming atmosphere that attracts visitors from around the world.

-Here, the Christmas.co.uk team offers this guide to the Christmas markets in Budapest and why you should consider visiting.
+Here, the Christmas.co.uk team offers this guide to the Christmas markets in Budapest and why, out of all the European Christmas markets, you should consider visiting.

 When are the Budapest Christmas markets in 2024?